 Georgian plain stem wine glasses and other plain stem drinking glasses are the most common of all 18th century period forms and have survived in good numbers but are not to be frowned upon.
 We have some clients who avidly collect only plain stem wine, gin and cordial glasses as they benefit from a far wider range of bowl type, engraving, applied decoration and foot type than any other form.

-The thickened firing foot, terraced and over-sewn or over strung foot, folded and flanged foot and early tavern gin glasses are most commonly found on plan stems.
+The thickened firing foot, terraced and over-sewn or over strung foot, folded foot and flanged foot and early tavern gin glasses are most commonly found on plain stems.
 There is incredible diversity within the size of drawn trumpet bowl glasses alone, from the 12 ¾ inch tall goliath to the dram glasses that are but a quarter of the height.
 The thin-stemmed toasting glasses are amongst the most delightful of all to use on that special occasion.